AlphaHasher/alphahasher.github.io/_posts/2024-10-12-the-gospel.md

 Imagine this scenario: I’m at the doctor’s office with my mother, waiting to hear the results from the tests the doctor ran on her.
 Now the doctor sits us down and tell my mother bad news, that she has cancer and it is very serious.
 Now my mother, being very stubborn does not believe this news and refuses to listen.
 The doctor knew this about my mother and came prepared, bringing a stack of evidence from all the test that were run.
-With each piece of evidence that the doctor brings up, all the X\-Ray’s and MRI’s, it makes her more and more upset, to the point of making her cry.
+With each piece of evidence that the doctor brings up, all the X-Ray’s and MRI’s, it makes her more and more upset, to the point of making her cry.